You want smart political talk without the meltdowns?

 And everybody that has ever said I work for Sean Hannity has been dismissed instantaneously.

-They never pick for a jury.
+They never picked for a jury.

 Why do you think that is?

-Well, yeah, because it's it it's it's bias.
+Well, yeah, because it's biased.

-One of the cases that they brought before us, okay, this is how flimsy the evidence was.
+But without going into specifics, okay, and without naming names or anything, one of the cases that they brought before us, okay, this is how flimsy the evidence was.

 The guy got caught with a few kilos of cocaine in his trunk.

-Go figure in Mac Allen, Texas, okay.
+Go figure in Mac Allen, Texas, okay?

-Anyway, he got caught with a few kilos of cocaine in the trunk Of his car.
+Anyway, he got caught with a few kilos of cocaine in the trunk of his car.

-I started asking, well, why did you pull the guy over in the first place?
+And they started telling me, I started asking, well, why did you pull the guy over in the first place?

-And and and there's certain things.
+And there's certain things.

-I said, Excuse me.
+I said, excuse me?

-I uh raised my hand again.
+I raised my hand again.

 I'm the thorn in their side.